phalcon/documentation/docs/db-models.md

     Bound parameters are available for all query methods such as `find()` and `findFirst()` but also the calculation methods like `count()`, `sum()`, `average()` etc.

 If you're using _finders_ e.g. `find()`, `findFirst()`, etc., you can inject the bound parameters when using the string syntax for the first parameter instead of using the `conditions` array element.
-Also when using `findFirstBy*` the parameters are automatically bound.
+Also, when using `findFirstBy*` the parameters are automatically bound.

 ```php
 <?php